 True to their general images, Aweber is stronger in the traditional autoresponders section while Mailchimp is stronger in the more modern approach of marketing automation.
 However, Mailchimp’s software is more user-friendly in both departments, it is more reactive to the collected data making it easier to set up automation.

 Mailchimp’s automation requires less effort from the user and is better equipped in marketing automation.

 Both Mailchimp and Aweber offer free tutorials and how-to guides for their users.
 So, even though there might be a learning curve for both, these email marketing services are relatively self-explanatory and don’t require too much preexisting knowledge.

-The big difference is in the customer support.
-Aweber is well known for their extensive customer service which includes a toll free number available for all users, live chat and email contact.
+The big difference is in customer support.
+Aweber is well known for their extensive customer service which includes a toll-free number available for all users, live chat, and email contact.